openhoat/google-oauth-installed-app/README.md

 ## Description

-This sample is splitted in two parts : app.js : a web application doing the Google Api Auth and Approval process.
+This sample is splitted in two parts :

+- app.js : a web application doing the Google Api Auth and Approval process.

-  Collected access tokens are stored into a mongo db calendars.js : a batch script that show Google Calendars events based on stored access tokens. tokens are refreshed when expired.
+  Collected access tokens are stored into a mongo db

+- calendars.js : a batch script that show Google Calendars events based on stored access tokens.

+  Tokens are refreshed when expired.

 ## Usage